Artboards in your Collections can now be organized into sections. Learn more about creating sections within your Collections.

 How to set up a Collection

 When you’re looking at a Branch in Abstract, you can create a Collection by clicking on the ••• button that appears when you hover over an artboard and follow the prompt to create a Collection.
 From there, you’ll be able to set your preference on automatic updates, name your Collection, and add a description to give everyone some context.
-You can also create Collections at the Master or Branch level by navigating to the Collections tab and following the Create Collection option.
+You can also create Collections at the Main or Branch level by navigating to the Collections tab and following the Create Collection option.

 After you’ve created a Collection, you can add the artboards you want to document or share with other people.
 You can add artboards from the Commit or the Files Tab by right clicking a preview.
 The easiest way to create a Collection is to use the Multi-select feature to add artboards to a Collection in bulk.